piegope/doc/docs/en/rdm/mac/data-sources/data-sources-types/xml.md

 ## Highlights

 * It is a free data source.
-* It's possible to configure an auto refresh interval.
+* It is possible to configure an auto refresh interval.
 * The [{{ en.OBACK }} Service](/rdm/mac/commands/file/backup/) is available for this data source.

 {% snippet icon.badgeCaution %}